Frequently Asked Questions

 Where does the festival take place?

-Historic Military Park in downtown Indy:
+Historic Military Park at White River State Park in downtown Indianapolis, Indiana.

 Do I have to be 21 to attend?
 Can I bring my kid?